maxjcohen/transformer/README.md

 ### Downloading the dataset

 The dataset is not included in this repo, and must be downloaded manually.
 It is comprised of two files, `dataset.npz` contains all input and outputs value, `labels.json` is a detailed list of the variables.
+Please refer to [#2](https://github.com/maxjcohen/transformer/issues/2) for more information.

 ### Running training script